Dan Nathan, President

 Alison Arnold

-Mann is a seasoned educator with over ten years of postgraduate teaching experience and ten years as a public-school history educator.
-Mann started her career as a conflict resolution specialist and has decades of experience as a political grassroots organizer.
+Dr. L is a seasoned educator with over ten years of postgraduate teaching experience and ten years as a public-school history educator.
+She started her career as a conflict resolution specialist and has decades of experience as a political grassroots organizer.